mgutmann/mgutmann.github.io/content/_index.md

 I am currently a senior at Columbia University, majoring in Economics - Mathematics as part of the Columbia - Sciences Po dual BA program.
-In Paris, besides Sciences Po, I also studied mathematics at Sorbonne Université (formerly Univerité Pierre et Marie Curie).
+In Paris, besides Sciences Po, I also studied mathematics at Sorbonne Université (formerly Université Pierre et Marie Curie).

 I am very interested in economic research, particularly in industrial organization, spatial economics, economic history and political economy.
 I am also very interested in the applications of Natural Language